GSA/sinwebapp/README.md

 ### Environment

 In the <i>/frontend/environments/</i> directory, there is a TypeScript file that controls the Angular Service HTTP routing.
 When the variable <b>production</b> is set to true, Angular services will direct their HTTP calls to the backend on the cloud.
 When <b>production</b> is set to false, Angulars services will direct their HTTP calls to the localhost backend.
 Be sure to set this variable to the proper value during development and when pushing to production!
+The <i>init-app.sh</i> script and the <i>cf-push</i> script both invoke another script <i>setup-frontend-env</i> that automatically switches this file to appropriate format for the given environment.
+In other works, using the two former scripts will take care of setting this file for you.

 ### Context